 Diana Juarez has served as Director of the Niles Township Schools’ English Language Learner Parent Center since 2013, helping immigrant parents of all backgrounds to help their children through a better understanding of the education and health systems.
 As the daughter of immigrants herself, she was in the first generation to attend college and received her degrees in Communication and Linguistics.
 She is a life-long resident of Chicago and lives with her husband in Edgewater.

 Dr. Occhipinti held a faculty position for over 21 years with St. Joseph Hospital and Northwestern University Family Medicine Residency.
-Currently she maintains a private counseling practice and consulting services.
+Currently she maintains private counseling and consulting practices.
 She has worked with a variety of educational and non-profit organizations, as well as, for-profit businesses.
-Her areas of specialization include professional and leadership development, change in the workplace, and stress management.
+Her areas of specialization include trainer and coach in Mindfulness-Based Stress Reduction (MBSR) and Mindfulness for Peak Performance (mPEAK), professional and leadership development, change in the workplace, and stress management.

 Mr. Smith is Director of Digital Marketing Strategy and Business Development for Harland Clarke, Inc. where he and his team of strategists develop and execute digital marketing programs for financial services organizations.
 He has served in a number of consulting, product management and business development roles for companies providing digital marketing, supply chain and logistics management solutions.
 He has an MBA in Finance & Marketing and has prior experience in non-profit Board membership.
 Vince and his wife Nancy are the parents of two young adults, Lauren and Rachael and are long-term residents of Deerfield, Illinois.